 - Preheat the oven to 375°F. Lightly grease a baking sheet and set aside.

-- In a bowl, combine the pork, breadcrumbs, Parmesan, egg, parsley, and lemon zest.
+- In a bowl, combine the bison, breadcrumbs, Parmesan, egg, parsley, and lemon zest.
 Season well with salt and pepper.
 Form small meatballs about an inch in diameter and transfer them to the prepared baking sheet.
 Bake the meatballs until they’re cooked through and only very lightly golden, 9 to 12 minutes.
 Remove from oven and set aside.

 - Warm the oil in a soup pot or Dutch oven over medium heat.
 Add the onion and sauté until translucent, about 5 minutes.
 Add the garlic and cook for another minute or so.
 Add the chicken broth and season to taste with salt and pepper, and bring to a boil.
 Reduce the heat to low and gently simmer for 10 minutes to infuse the stock with flavor.

 - Add the meatballs and the cooked grains and let warm through, about 2 minutes.
 Add the chopped greens and continue cooking until greens are wilted.
 Taste and season with more salt and pepper, if desired.
 Serve with additional parmesan for sprinkling.